jtyr/gbt/sources/gbts/README.md

 ===========================

 It's possible to use `gbts` instead of `gbt` as the prompt generator.
-It's not recomended as `gbts` is abou 10x slower than `gbt`.
+It's not recommended as `gbts` is abou 10x slower than `gbt`.
 If you want to do it anyway, here is how:

 ```shell